 Prepare Your Application Materials

-Set Aside Some Money
+Set Aside Some Funds

 Application fees are usually around $50 per program.
 GRE scores, official transcripts, and sending things priority mail costs money, too.
 Plan on spending at minimum $80 per program.
 The costs add up quickly, so if you can set aside money ahead of time, do it.

 If you are able to, try to visit your top one or two programs you are applying to.
-Some programs even have a visitation weekend where all interested graduate students can visit, with some programs even offering funding for this trip if you apply for the visitation and meet their qualifications.
+Some programs even have a visitation weekend where all interested graduate students can visit, with some offering funding for the trip if you apply for the visitation and meet their qualifications.
 By visiting your top programs, you will have a chance to personally meet the students and faculty on their home turf and for you to check out the school.
 Ask yourself, “Could I see myself here for 2 or 4 years?”
 If the answer is “no,” you should reconsider going to that program.

 Create a List of Questions to Ask

-Before you meet or speak with someone from a particular program, you should write down a list of at least five questions you want answered.
+Before you meet or speak with someone from a particular program, write down a list of at least five questions you want answered.
 Remember, you are the one applying and if you have questions about a program, you need to get them answered.
-A good fit means that you are a good match for the program and that the program is a good match for you.
-Your questions should help you figure out if a good fit exists.
+A good fit means you are a good match for the program and the program is a good match for you.
+Your questions should help figure out if a good fit exists.
 The Directory of Graduate Programs in Applied Sport Psychology has a good starting list of questions that you should consider when applying to schools.

 Have a Backup Plan